 Despite the unwillingness of lecturers to educate females in the same manner as males, a few options existed at that time for women and girls to be educated through formal schooling.
 These options were very stereotypical and included cookery and etiquette school.

 As time progressed, these banal educational options were viewed as social injustices as they ignored the variety of possible contributions females could make to society.

-Certain advocates, comprehending these social injustices, struggled to improve access to education for women and girls everywhere in the world.
-Some of these advocates were:
+Comprehending these social injustices, certain advocates like Malala Yousafzai (Pakistan), Michelle Bachelet, (former President of Chile) and Julia Gillard (former Prime Minister of Australia) struggled to improve access to education for women and girls everywhere in the world.

 As a result of their efforts, along with the efforts of others who would have started the struggle, the number of females who were being formally schooled has increased.
 More females are becoming lawyers, doctors and pilots, filling positions that were once stereotypically male-dominated.

 This struggle partly laid the foundation for women and girls to break the ‘glass ceiling’ in many areas.
 Females began demanding equal rights in all spheres of life.
 Girls continue to out-perform boys as they were able to make the transition from not being permitted to receive formal schooling.
 Boys, however, have not been able to adapt to that cultural shift like females had already.

 We should also consider the emotional factors involved, as girls are continually out-performing their male counterparts and taking up jobs that were formerly male-dominated.
 I will discuss this in another blog: the effects of mixed schools versus single sex schools on boys’ egos.
 Although they are distinct, all of these topics are interconnected and related to each other.

 We hope that you found this article informative.
 Feel free to share your thoughts on women and girls breaking the ‘glass ceiling’.
 Make sure to share this article with someone who can benefit from it as well as follow our Bold Print Bookshop Facebook page to get more articles like this.